choderalab/fahmunge/README.md

 `%(run)d` is substituted by the run number via `filename % vars()` in Python, which allows run numbers or other local Python variables to be substituted.
 This is done on a per-run basis, not per-clone.

+##### Advanced Usage

+More advanced usage allows additional arguments to be specified:
+* `--nprocesses <NPROCESSES>` will parallelize munging by RUN using `multiprocessing` if `NPROCESSES > 1` is specified. (**NOTE: Parallel processing is still experimental and tends to occasionally corrupt munged trajectories---we are working on fixing this.**) By default, a serial code path is used with `NPROCESSES = 1`.
+* `--time <TIME_LIMIT>` specifies that munging should move on to another phase or project after the given time limit (in seconds) is reached, once it is safe to move on.
+This is useful for ensuring that some munging occurs on all projects of interest every day.
+* `--verbose` will produce verbose output
+* `--maxits <MAXITS>` will cause the munging pipeline to run for the specified number of iterations and then exit.
+This can be useful for debugging.
+Without specifying this option, munging will run indefinitely.
+* `--sleeptime <SLEEPTIME>` will cause munging to sleep for the specified number of seconds if no work was done in this iteration (default:3600).

+#### Usage on `choderalab` Folding@home servers

+1. Login to work server using the usual FAH login
+2. Check if script is running (`screen -r -d`).
+If True, stop here.
+3. Start a screen session
+4. Run with: `munge-fah-data --projects /data/choderalab/fah/projects.csv --outpath /data/choderalab/fah/munged-data --time 3600 --nprocesses 16`
+5. To stop, control c when the script is in the "sleep" phase

 #### Single vs. multi process

 **This section needs to be updated**